transparency

 • Given the above statement, I do not tend to collaborate with artists who rely on generative AI to “create” music or visual art.

-• I use Anthropic’s Claude exclusively in a software development & product management context, which is covered by my employer’s AI tools stipend benefit.
+• I use Anthropic’s Claude exclusively in a software development & product management context, the cost of which is covered by my employer.
 I use Claude in the following ways:

 • To rapidly prototype and/or build refinements & features to improve the Buffer product, with the goal of saving time, minimizing distraction for my teammates and building clarity